-Our group will focus on understanding of the chemistry and physics of solids in the bulk, at the nanoscale, and down to the atomic level.
-We, therefore, seek to leverage the chemical and molecular control over atomic-level and nanoscale morphological dimensionalities in realizing confined electronic, optical, and quantum phenomena.
+Our interdisciplinary team focuses on understanding of the chemistry and physics of solids in the bulk, at the nanoscale, and down to the atomic level.
+We, therefore, seek to leverage the chemical and molecular control over atomic-level and nanoscale morphological dimensionalities in realizing confined electronic, optical, and quantum properties.

-Our vision is to take advantage of these tools and create classes of materials that will enable nanoscale confinement in bulk macroscale platforms.
+Our vision is to take advantage of these tools and create classes of materials that exhibit nanoscale confinement in bulk or macroscale constructs

 Atomically-precise van der Waals lattices across dimensions

 The ability to precisely peel apart weakly-bound building units from a bulk lattice has revolutionized our perception towards the creation of ultra-small and stable solids.
 The conception of such structures, most notably in graphene and related 2D lattices, has ultimately opened the doors towards the realization of exotic quantum and physical phenomena that transcended disciplines.
 In the Maxx X Lab, we will explore the chemistry and physics of emergent low-dimensional van der Waals lattices in and beyond 2D—in 1D and 0D.
 We will probe how crystal structures and dimensionalities influence the behavior of charges, spins, and vibrations in these lattices as they evolve from the bulk down to the nanoscale.